Kafue River: Kafue Gorge and Dam

 The Kafue Flats end at Kafue town and from there, as the rift valley gets deeper, the river drops 550 m over 60 km through the Kafue Gorge.
 A second dam, the Kafue Gorge Dam, with a smaller reservoir, generates electricity.
 The lower Zambezi (originally a separate river) cut back through the rift valleys and eventually captured the Kafue.
 Their confluence is about 20 km north of Chirundu.

 Bridges

 Railway

 See Kafue Railway Bridge for a full account.
 It was opened in 1906 to connect Kafue with Mazabuka and was originally meant to be part of the Cape to Cairo Railway.

 Road

 The first road bridge across the Kafue was originally built across the Thames in London during the Second World War.
 After the war, it was dismantled and installed some 9 km downstream from the railway bridge.
 Previously, road traffic crossed the river by pontoon.

 The T3 road crosses the river in-between Chililabombwe and Chingola as well as in the city of Kitwe, both in the Copperbelt Province.
 The T2 road (Cape to Cairo Road) crosses the river 10 km south of the Kafue town centre.
-The Lusaka–Mongu Road crosses the river as the Kafue Hook Bridge in the Kafue National Park.
+The Lusaka–Mongu Road crosses the river at the Kafue Hook Bridge in the Kafue National Park.